ms-iot/imx-iotcore/Documentation/provisioning.md

 * MFGF:ekcert
   * The device failed to retrieve the EK Certificate from the fTPM.
 * MFGF:devicecert
-  * The device failed to receive the cross-signed certificate from the host.
+  * The device failed to receive the signed EK certificate from the host.
 * MFGF:smbios
   * The device failed to receive customized SMBIOS values from the host.
 * MFGF:provisioned